 Cut to the chase

 - What is it?
-Loki, a spin-off TV series about one of the MCU’s best villians.
+Loki, a spin-off TV series about Thor’s adoptive brother – who just happens to be one of the MCU’s best villains.

 - Where can I watch it?
 It will be available exclusively on Disney Plus.

 Originally confirmed for release on June 11, 2021, Loki has now been brought forward slightly, arriving two days earlier than expected on June 9, 2021.

 That also means new episodes of the six-episode season will arrive on Disney Plus on Wednesdays – a break with the trend established by previous high-profile Disney Plus shows such as The Mandalorian, WandaVision and The Falcon and the Winter Soldier, which all debuted on Fridays.